scott@bookscottburns.com

 While there have been improvements in the quality of some USB microphones, many still lack the signal to noise ratio that you’ll find in quality cardioid microphones.
 The difference may be indiscernible to you, but in terms of value, you get more for your money by buying the proper equipment, instead of opting for convenience.
 USB microphones will usually have more latency than a “real” microphone plugged into a good interface.

-A microphone with shock mount attached to a stand, an audio interface (if using a mic requiring XLR cables), and a pair of headphones.
+A microphone with shock mount attached to a stand, an audio interface (if using a mic requiring XLR cables), and quality pair of close backed headphones (to prevent noise leakage), and a Digital Audio Workstation (DAW) to edit your recordings.

 I can guide you with specific brands and where to purchase them.